yickhong/yickhong/README.md

 Professionally started off as a Symbian developer, webapp development Actionscript 3 for a year and worked in C++/C# for a PC desktop program/IE plugin.
 I'm very experienced in mobile app / SDK developement and architecture design.
 Worked in mobile app with the example of data backup, utility, social meda, audio processing, device companion app.
 Particular interested in location based features etc. I have a hand in about 10 apps in Apple App Store.

 ### What am I doing right now?
 I'm currently employed by Tymphany, a world class audio product manufacturer, and based in Shenzhen at the moment.
-So I work with a lot of different OEM audio branding company.
+So I work with a lot of different OEM audio branding companies.
 Lesser hands-on, more into software strategy, roadmap planning and commercialization right now.
 I'm mostly checking out my teams' progress, doing code review and merging pull request in Github lately.

 ### What do I do in leisure time?
 I don't play bass guitar as much as I was but this is still my passion.
 If I'm not at home or office, I'm most likely traveling in Japan for pleasure or Taipei for business.
 I love reading and writing about the history of Japan, travel and also rock music.
+At the moment, I'm learning software business and taking courses in cybersecurity knowledge.
+DSP or AI might be next.
+By the way, I'm also diving into the world of whisky tasting.

 <!--
 **yickhong/yickhong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.